 Liquidity.
 Liquidity measures our ability to generate cash.
 Management measures liquidity through cash flow and working capital position.
 Cash flow is the measure of cash generated from operating, financing, and investing activities.
 We generated cash flow of \$59.3 million during the three month period ended May 4, 2013 resulting in a cash and cash equivalent balance of \$102.7 million as of May 4, 2013 compared with cash flow generated during the three months ended April 28, 2012 of \$18.0 million.
-This increase was primarily driven by fewer repayments, net of borrowings, on our ABL Line of Credit during the three month period ended May 4, 2013 compared with the three month period ended April 28, 2012, partially offset by an increase in our inventories from February 2, 2013 compared with a decrease in our merchandise inventory from January 28, 2012 to April 28, 2012.
-Additionally offsetting the increase was a smaller increase in accounts payable during the period from February 2, 2013 to May 4, 2013 compared with the period from January 28, 2012 to April 28, 2013 as a result of our working capital management strategy that was employed at the end of Fiscal 2011 that did not repeat at the end of Fiscal 2012.
+This increase was primarily driven by fewer repayments, net of borrowings, on our ABL Line of Credit during the three month period ended April 28, 2012 of \$18.0 million.
+This increase was primarily driven by fewer repayments, net of borrowings, on our ABL Line of Credit during the three month period ended April 28, 2012, partially offset by an increase in our inventories from February 2, 2013 compared with a decrease in our merchandise inventory from January 28, 2012 to April 28, 2012.
+Additionally offsetting the increase was a smaller increase in accounts payable during the period from February 2, 2013 to May 4, 2013 compared with the period from January 28, 2012 to April 28, 2012 to April 28, 2012 to April 28, 2012 to April 28, 2012.
+Our working capital management strategy that was employed at the end of Fiscal 2011 that did not repeat at the end of Fiscal 2012.
 Our working capital management strategy accelerated certain vendor payments at the end of Fiscal 2011 that typically would not have been made until the first quarter of the next fiscal year, which lowered our accounts payable balances at the end of Fiscal 2011.